 Petition for Exception to University Regulations

 Certain problems encountered by a student may result in a request to have an exception considered to an academic standard or to an academic regulation of the University.
 A student may request an exception to an City College at MSU Billings regulation by filing a special petition with the Academic Standards and Scholastic Standing Committee.
-The petition form may be obtained from the Office of Admissions and Records and it is to be returned there after the student has completed the form.
-The Office of Admissions and Records will present the petition to the committee.
+The petition form may be obtained from the Registrar's Office and it is to be returned there after the student has completed the form.
+The Registrar's Office will present the petition to the committee.
 The student is encouraged to appear before the committee to respond to questions about the student’s petition.
 The student will be notified in writing of the decision as soon as it is determined.

 City College Graduation Requirements